 586 Briggs Rd.
 Athol, MA 01331

 From the center of Athol: Take Rte.
 2A East, take a right onto Rte.
-32 going south and in 0.3 mile, take a left onto Briggs Rd.
+32 going south and once you see the “Entering Petersham” sign, take a left onto Briggs Rd.

 From the center of Petersham: Take Rte.
 32 north for 5.0 miles and take a right onto Briggs Rd.